Skip to main content

 • you are overcrowded

-• it is in need of repairs or in poor condition
+• it needs repairs or is in poor condition

 • it is hard to access because of a health condition or disability

-• you are at risk of things like domestic abuse or racial violence
+• you are at risk of things like domestic abuse or racist violence

 Get support to talk to the council if you're homeless because of domestic abuse.